Laws, Regulations & Guidelines

 Americans with Disabilities Act of 1990 (ADA) (42 U.S.C.
 12102(2)(A))

 The Americans with Disabilities Act (ADA) was signed into law on July 26, 1990.
 Its overall purpose is to make American Society more accessible to people with disabilities.
-In 2008, the ADA Amendments Act (ADAAA) was passed.
+In 2008, Congress passed the ADA Amendments Act (ADAAA).
 Its purpose is to broaden the definition of disability, which had been narrowed by U.S. Supreme Court decisions.

 Rehabilitation Act of 1973

 The Rehabilitation Act of 1973 (often just called the “Rehab Act”) prohibits discrimination on the basis of disability in programs run by federal agencies; programs that receive federal financial assistance; in federal employment; and in the employment practices of federal contractors.

 - Section 501 of the Rehabilitation Act of 1973 prohibits employment discrimination against people with disabilities in the federal sector.

 - Section 503 of the Rehabilitation Act of 1973 prohibits federal contractors (or subcontractors) from discriminating against applicants and employees with disabilities and requires affirmative steps to hire, retain and promote qualified people with disabilities.
 Under its affirmative action requirements, Section 503 has a 7% representation goal for for employees with disabilities.

 - Section 504 of the Rehabilitation Act of 1973 prohibits discrimination against qualified people with disabilities by any program or activity that receives federal funding, including K-12 schools and institutions of higher education.